 Parents may want to consider going online and showing their teens these statistics, which outline the increased risk of being involved in a car crash when carrying a teen passenger.

-When distracted driving accidents cause serious physical injuries, you need a Buffalo car accident attorney who may be able to obtain adequate compensation.
+When distracted driving accidents cause serious physical injuries, you need a car accident attorney who will fight to get you adequate compensation.
 Call William Mattar if you or a loved one has been the victim of a distracted driver.
+844-444-4444.